 - Most committees meet on Thursday afternoon.
 As the liaison to one of ANAC’s committees, it is expected that you will attend your committee’s meeting.

 - The Chapters Leadership Workshop also meets for an extended period of time on Thursday.
 There will be a specific time set for the members of the Board to be introduced and meet the many national chapter leaders.

-- Obviously, the Opening Ceremony, Awards Dinner, The Gala, the Conference Keynote, and the Plenary Speaker Sessions are events that you will want to participate in.
+- The Opening Ceremony, Awards Dinner, Gala, the Keynote, and the Plenary Speaker Sessions are mandatory.

 - The new ANAC Board of Directors holds a short business meeting sometime after the Installation of Officers and before the close of the Conference.